Social Media Benchmark Report 2026: Rates, Reach, and Growth by Platform

 | Revenue | CTR + conversion rate | ROAS |

 Not every metric matters for every goal.
 A viral Reel with 500K views and zero link clicks is fantastic for awareness and useless for traffic.
-Decide what you are optimizing for before choosing which benchmarks to track.
+Decide what you are optimising for before choosing which benchmarks to track.

 5. Use an Engagement Rate Calculator